vfrico/dbpedia-gsoc-18/deliver-gsoc.md

   * SPARQL & Bash scripts: resources available on [vfrico/dbpedia-gsoc-18](https://github.com/vfrico/dbpedia-gsoc-18/tree/master/scripts)

   * Java project that generates CSV files with annotations and classifier features, named *TB{1-11}*, *C{1-4}* and *M{1-5}*.
 Available also on: [vfrico/dbpedia-gsoc-18](https://github.com/vfrico/dbpedia-gsoc-18/tree/master/inconsistents-mappings).
-Note: this product is derived from [Nandana](https://github.com/nandana)'s previous work, as stated on the source code files.
+Note: this product is derived from [Mihindukulasooriya et al.](https://github.com/nandana)'s previous work, as stated on the source code files.
 This work is licensed under Apache 2.0 License.

 * Web application and API to manage annotations votes and classification: